teewith/BedSheets/README.md

 This ensures the <strong>'Number of Beds'</strong> column is clean, informative, and error-free.

-# Purpose

-By walking through a simple, fictional example, this repository helps demonstrate how:

-Excel formulas reduce manual work

-Merging data from multiple sheets becomes easier

-Data cleaning becomes more reliable and error-resistant

 # Who This Is For

-Anyone who:
+This guide is helpful for anyone who:

-Works with health or organizational data from multiple sources
+Works with health, education, or organizational data from multiple sources

-Wants to learn basic but powerful Excel formulas
+Wants to learn or teach basic but powerful Excel formulas

-Needs an easy-to-understand guide to updating columns like “beds”, “staff count”, or “inventory” across sheets
+Needs a fast and reliable way to reconcile and clean up data